The Bankrate promise

 A “good” gas mileage for nonhybrid cars hovers around 20 to 30 miles per gallon, while hybrid and electric vehicles can get closer to 50 to 100 miles per gallon or more, according to Car and Driver’s research.

 You should also consider the fuel octane and type of fuel needed.
 A high-performance vehicle will require higher-octane premium gas, which could influence your monthly budget.
+Still, you could save on gas by shopping around for the best deals before filling up at the pump.

 Registration, fees, taxes